stormblog/sircmpwn.github.io/_posts/2018-01-16-Fees-on-donation-platforms.md

   are typically in the form of a percentage of the transaction plus a few cents.
 - **Platform fees** are charged by the platform (e.g. Patreon) to run their operation, typically in the form of a fixed percentage of the transaction.
-- **Withdrawl fees** are charged to move money from the platform to the creator's bank account.
-These vary depending on the withdrawl processor.
+- **Withdrawal fees** are charged to move money from the platform to the creator's bank account.
+These vary depending on the withdrawal processor.
 - **Taxes** are also implicated, depending on how much the creator makes.

 All of this adds up to a very confusing picture.
 I've made a calculator to help